Mezaya/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

-0x15.
-JavaScript - Web jQuery
+# Javascript - Web JQuery

+This was the preparatory project learning how to manipulate the DOM with jQuery